 The overall responsibility of the organisation rests with the Management Committee, which is elected annually at our AGM.

 The General Manager oversees the day-to-day running of the organisation and reports to the management committee trustees.
-We employ 38 people (5 office staff and 33 full-time, part-time drivers and passenger assistants).
+We employ 35 people (4 office staff and 31 part-time drivers and passenger assistants).

 We are part of the Community Transport Association.